 Literacy Training Encourages Reading Program at Health Drive

-Health Drive day program Support Coordinator Christy Weathers enjoys watching the conviction and enthusiasm of day program attendees as they learn to read.
-She recounts with pride how Terrill Jones, Bria Harris, Gerald Stallings and Maggie Stiller are setting literacy goals and working hard to achieve them.
+Health Drive day program Support Coordinator Christy Weathers enjoys watching attendees learn to read.
+She recounts how Terrill Jones, Bria Harris, Gerald Stallings and Maggie Stiller are working to achieve their literacy goals.

 The Craven Literacy Council, a nationally accredited volunteer-based provider, teaches adults in the Craven, Jones and Pamlico counties how to read.
 The group has over 100 trained, volunteer tutors who are certified through the ProLiteracy program.

-Weathers completed the 15-hour training becoming a nationally certified tutor, implementing what she learned while assisting the people we support.
+Weathers completed the 15-hour training becoming a nationally certified tutor.
 Jones, Harris, Stallings and Stiller each have a one-on-one tutor through the Literacy Council with Weathers using the time they spend together at the day program informally weaving reading lessons into everyday activities.

-“I am a huge believer when you are able to read, you are empowered.
-As the people we support learn to read, I see their self-confidence soar,” Weathers observed, noting that when day program participants reach literacy goals they use the skills within their communities in many ways whether reading road signs or knowledgeably making a purchase at a local business.
+“I believe when you are able to read, you are empowered.
+As the people we support learn to read, I see their self-confidence soar,” Weathers observed.
+They use the skills within their communities in many ways like reading road signs or knowledgeably conducting business.

-In her support coordinator role, Weathers helps with the day-to-day operations of the day program, schedules programs and local events, and, at times, assists Health Drive’s direct support professionals.
+In her support coordinator role, Weathers helps with the day-to-day operations of the day program.
 As a literacy tutor, she can suggest resources to day program staff that can help individuals supported develop reading skills.

 Weathers tries to motivate with her love of reading: “I am very proud of them.
 Reading opens up a whole new world . . .
 It started with one person we support wanting to read and he has created a small chain reaction.”

 Health Drive attendees have been active in Craven County Public Library’s summer reading program, checking out books during weekly visits.
-Also, Weathers noted, plans are being reviewed to implement a literacy group training since additional day program attendees have expressed an interest in learning to read.
+Moreover, plans are being reviewed to implement a literacy group training for others who want to learn to read.